-It is also much easier to have the firm who wrote the original code come back and fix it than it is to have a new firm come in and clean up.
-Make sure your consultant outlines exactly what their support structure is, so that you and your software don’t get left behind when v.1 programming is complete.
+It is also much easier to have the firm that wrote the original code come back and fix it than it is to have a new firm come in and clean up.
+Make sure your consultant outlines exactly what their support structure is so that you and your software don’t get left behind when v.1 programming is complete.

 Beyond just programming, consider looking for a team willing to consult with you long term, who will not only develop your product, but help you market it, find investors, and eventually, monetize.
 With a dedicated software consulting firm by your side, your product can soar.

 Need help finding your ideal developer?
 Contact us.